IAmBullsaw/liu-utils/README.md

 # liu-utils
 Some helper scripts for students at LiU

-*Working scripts are found in scripts folder*
-*In work scripts are found in wip folder*
+_Working scripts are found in scripts folder_ and _scripts work in progress are found in wip folder_

 ## person.py
 This is a script which can give you information about staff at LiU.